 At this stage I felt like I was going through the motions.
-I
+I attended my course and sat the exams just for sake of doing them.

 For the two years that I was back in Samoa, I was still thinking of Jamaica and my parishioners, schoolmates, youth groups and all the people that my family and I had being working with in the Church.